Vizzuality/gfw-howto/_posts/01-01-01-faq-fellowship-what-are-the-fellowship-dates.md

 layout: post
 ---
 <div class="content">
-	<p>This first round of the Tech Fellowship will run from July to December 2018.</p>
+	<p>This second round of the Tech Fellowship will run from June 2019 to May 2020.</p>
 </div>